 Stand up paddleboarding is a great way to enjoy the outdoors with your adventurous, four-legged friend, but there are some important steps that you need to take to ensure your pup’s safety while out on the water.

-In an effort to get this important message out to as many dog owners as possible, we created this fun infographic which explains how to paddle board with your dog safely.
+In an effort to get this important message out to as many dog owners as possible, we created this fun infographic which explains how to safely go paddleboarding with your dog.
 Not only will this easy-to-follow, 9-point SUP pup safety checklist keep your dog safe on your paddle board, it will also make your time on the water much more enjoyable.

 Whether you’re a dog owner, dog lover, or just a responsible paddler who is passionate about SUP safety, please help us get the word out by sharing.
 Thanks!